Pylons/pylons/pylons/docs/gettingstarted.rst

             # or, Return a response
             return 'Hello World'

-At the top are some imports of common objects you will frequently want to use in your controllers.
+At the top are some imports of common objects that are frequently used in controllers.

-Then navigate to http://127.0.0.1:5000/hello/index, where you should be greeted by short text saying "Hello World" like so (start up your app if needed):
+Navigate to http://127.0.0.1:5000/hello/index where there should be a short text string saying "Hello World" (start up the app if needed):

 .. image:: _static/helloworld.png